 Many people might save photos, videos on their phones to a SD card and contacts to the SIM card.
-When we couldn't turn on or unlock an Android phone because the phone is dead or its front screen is broken, SD card/SIM card may be the first thing that we will think of to rescue phone data.
+When we couldn't turn on or unlock an Android phone because the phone is dead or its front screen is broken, we can insert SD card/SIM card to other workable phone to rescue phone data.
 The method is simple:

 STEP 1.
 Remove SD card or SIM card from broken phone.
 If the phone has a removable back, like Galaxy S6, LG V20, you can easily pry off the back cover and remove SD card and SIM card.
 But now many Android phones come with non-removable back covers, like HTC One M8, Samsung S7.
 You'll need to:

 - Insert the tip of the tray eject tool that came with your phone (or a small paperclip) into little hole next to the microSD/SiM card slot.

 - When the card tray ejects, pull the card tray out and remove the microSD card or SIM card.

 STEP 2.
 Insert SD card or SIM card into a workable smartphone.
 Then you can move needed data from the card to the phone.
 However, in most cases, we can only find part of the photos, music, videos from the SD card and some contacts from SIM card.

 Some users wonder if they can retrieve data from internal memory chip like they did with a SD card.
 In fact, internal memory chip is soldered to the main board in the phone.
 It is hard to desolder it; or even if you do manage to desolder it, you can't easily get data out of it because the chip isn't an SD card that can be read by a standard reader or fit the card slot of a smartphone.